elhub/elhub-norgespris/README.md

 # Elhub - Norgespris

-This is the external project repository for the Norgespris project @ Elhub.
-This repository contains OpenAPI specifications and JSON schemas for interfaces to be used by external systems that need to read (and write) data about Norgespris to the Elhub system.
+This is an external project repository containing diagrams and information about the Norgespris project @ Elhub.

 The purpose of this repository is to facilitate early transparency and collaboration with Market Parties and System vendors in the power market.
 By making the specifications publicly available, we invite developers,